Dmujt/bAbI_experiments/README.md

 ```bash
 python run.py -qt=1
 ```
 Where `qt` is the bAbI task to train and test the model on.
-Before doing this, you need to ensure GloVe has been downloaded.
-Currently, there is a constant named `GLOVE_PATH` in the `dmn_model_glove.py` file that sets the path to the GloVe embeddings, and is currently set to the local directory.
-To use a different directory path, this will need to be modified.
+Before doing this, you need to download GloVe embeddings.
+There is currently a constant named `GLOVE_PATH` in the `dmn_model_glove.py` file that sets the path to the GloVe files, and is set to the local directory.
+To use a different path, this will need to be modified.

 #### Options
-All options for the model hyperparameters, train and test path, and glove embedding size, can be viewed with `python run.py --help`.
+All options for the model hyperparameters, train and test paths, and glove embedding size, can be viewed with `python run.py --help`.

 ## Results
 The hyperparameters used to achieve the results presented were: